abhiramasonny/jaithon/packages/jaicv/README.md

   coefficients of OpenCV's pre-trained people detector — `HOGDescriptor` computes the descriptor and takes a detector, but does not ship one.
 A kanji QR segment comes back as its Shift-JIS bytes rather than as text.
-- **calib3d**: fisheye, stereo rectification and matching, circle-grid patterns. `find_fundamental_mat` and `find_essential_mat` fit by the normalised eight-point algorithm inside RANSAC, so eight correspondences are needed where OpenCV's seven- and five-point minimal solvers need fewer.
+- **calib3d**: fisheye and circle-grid patterns. `find_fundamental_mat` and
+  `find_essential_mat` fit by the normalised eight-point algorithm inside RANSAC, so eight correspondences are needed where OpenCV's seven- and five-point minimal solvers need fewer. `stereo_rectify` computes the same rotations OpenCV does but keeps the cameras' own principal point, where OpenCV recomputes one by fitting the largest usable rectangle inside the rectified border — the `alpha` parameter, which is not here.
 - **dnn**: reading ONNX or Caffe.
 A network is built and run in jaitensor;
   `Net` is the adapter, not a runtime.
 - **imgproc**: GrabCut, `EMD`, line segment detection, the Viridis family of